gabf13/earthnet-website/index.md

 We would like to **quantify the amount of actors which career average rating is increased by other more successful actors who co-starred with them**.
 This can give us an idea of the limitations of the study and the assumptions taken.

 **We first focus on the control group**, and we try to understand **how many of these actors have an impactful rating because they co-starred with other successful actors (high appearances)**.
-To do this, we compute the number of movies where each actor from the control group starred with at least one actor from the treatment group, and we define a **piggybacking percentage (PP)**.
+To do this, we compute the number of movies where each actor from the control group starred with at least one actor from the treatment group, and we define a **piggybacking percentage (PP)**:

 $$PP = \frac{movies\ with\ actor\ from\ treatment\ group}{movies\ without\ actors\ from\ the\ treatment\ group} \cdot 100$$